In this article

 What is Section 172?

-Section 172 of the Road Traffic Act 1988 is the legal requirement of a registered vehicle keeper to provide details to the police regarding an alleged traffic offence.
+Section 172 of the Road Traffic Act 1988 is the legal requirement for a registered vehicle keeper to provide details to the police regarding the identity of the driver in certain circumstances.

 The notice requires the vehicle keeper to provide the police with the details of the driver during the incident.
-Failing to provide the police with these details will make the keeper liable for a failure to provide charge.
+Failing to provide the police with these details will make the keeper liable for failure to give information about the identity of the driver.

 Lines open 24/7